DCC-EX/dcc-ex.github.io/docs/reference/software/hal-config.rst

 Identifying What Devices Are Connected
 --------------------------------------

-During the startup phase of DCC++ EX, the I2C bus is queried to identify what (if any) devices are connected.
+During the startup phase of |EX-CS|, the I2C bus is queried to identify what (if any) devices are connected.
 The list of active I2C addresses is shown on the serial output during startup.
 An example is shown below, with annotations.
 Note that the address does not necessarily tell you what the device is, since different modules may have the same default address.